Prerequisite for High Performance

 Join our tribe of productive men and learn what it takes to transform life’s inevitable difficulties into opportunities to reach new levels of performance, productivity, and potential.

 See you on the other side.

 And guys like us—seeking high performance, productivity, and personal growth—have a deep hunger for more (even in this age of information overload).

 After all, experience has demonstrated the power of just one new insight, perspective, or framework to massively upgrade your life.
 Upgrades that have helped you get where you are today.

-And even though you’ve managed to make great progress from where you started—you still struggle more than you’d like to admit.
-Frequently losing momentum, lacking clarity, feeling overwhelmed, distracted, and stuck.
+And even though you’ve managed to make great progress from where you started—you still struggle more often than you’d like to admit.
+Frequently losing momentum, lacking clarity, and feeling overwhelmed, distracted, and stuck.

 It’s frustrating as hell, because you know you’re capable of so much more.

 I know exactly how you feel because that was my reality for decades.
 Not that everything is always easy now, but the way I relate to life’s challenges has changed.

 There’s something I know for sure about you: You’re struggling and suffering much more than you need to.